m2zmforever/Aevryx/README.md

   <img src="https://img.shields.io/badge/ALWAYS_UPDATED-000000?style=for-the-badge&labelColor=000000&color=000000">
 </p>

-<h2 align="center">What is this?</h2>
+<h2 align="center">What is this sh*t?</h2>
 <p align="center">
-Aevryx is one of the best free, no-key script for Murder Mystery 2, offering smooth performance and stable gameplay for your potato computer.
+Aevryx is one of the best free, no-key script for Murder Mystery 2, offering good performance and stable gameplay for your potato computer.
 </p>

 <h2 align="center">Features?</h2>